 Overview and History of Winstrol

 Winstrol’s approved list of treatments for various medical conditions included: appetite stimulation for individuals suffering from tissue wasting diseases/disorders, weight maintenance and weight gain for the same conditions, strengthening of bone mass and density in Osteoporosis patients, the promotion of retarded and stunted growth in children, an adjunct medication to offset muscle wasting from long term corticosteroid administration, and for the recovery of burn victims as well as treating debilitating conditions (such as frail elderly patients).
-As is common with all anabolic steroids, Winstrol’s list of approved treatments for various medical conditions in the mid-1970s became limited and restricted by the FDA.
-Winstrol’s approved list of treatments was then dwindled down to an Osteoporosis medication, and for the growth promotion in growth-retarded children.
+As is common with all anabolic steroids, the list of approved treatments for various medical conditions in the mid-1970s became limited and restricted by the FDA.
+It was then approved for a list of treatments which dwindled down to an Osteoporosis medication, and for the growth promotion in growth-retarded children.

 Chemical Characteristics of Winstrol

 Winstrol’s chemical structure differs very significantly from every other anabolic steroid.
 It is, however, a derivative of Dihydrotestosterone (DHT) where it contains a 3-2 Pyrazol group attached to the first cycloalkane ring (known as the A-ring) of the anabolic steroid structure.
 This is actually very noticeable when a picture of the chemical structure of Stanozolol is laid side-by-side with its progenitor hormone DHT, even to an individual unfamiliar with chemistry.
 The Pyrazol group’s attachment to the A-ring actually replaces the 3-keto group that normally sits in the same location.
 Specifically, this major modification classifies it as what is known as a Heterocyclic steroid.